gnikyt/laravel-shopify/README.md

 [![Coverage](https://coveralls.io/repos/github/osiset/laravel-shopify/badge.svg?branch=master)](https://coveralls.io/github/osiset/laravel-shopify?branch=master)
 [![License](https://poser.pugx.org/osiset/laravel-shopify/license)](https://packagist.org/packages/osiset/laravel-shopify)

-**Warning: You are viewing the master branch which is the next release of this package, see latest tag for [current](https://github.com/osiset/laravel-shopify/tree/v10.3.1) version.**
+**Warning: You are viewing the master branch which is a rewrite, and the next release of this package.
+See latest tag for [current](https://github.com/osiset/laravel-shopify/tree/v10.3.1) version.**

-**Note: The package has grown significantly, and with it has come challenges in maintaining.
-The goal of this branch is to seperate logic into bits, confirm to SOLID, CQR, DRY, etc. where applicable.**

-**This rewrite introduces the use of using the user model provided by Laravel instead of its own shop model.
-Laravel's IoC will be used everywhere it can, and more logic moved into small services and action classes.**

-**The current status of the rewrite is completed and most of the testing is completed.
-Currently doing real-world testing.**
+**The current status of the rewrite is completed and testing is completed.
+Currently undergoing real-world testing and will be released shortly.**

 ----